Jinntec/fore-docs/content/glossary/_index.md

 Binding Expressions are relative to their parent bindings - see under 'Scoped Resolution'.

+## Default Instance

+The 'default instance' in Fore is always the first in document order within a given `fx-fore` element.
+It will get an `id="default"` being set if no `id` attribute exists.
+The default instance can be accessed by the `instance()` function without passing an argument.

+The `instance()` function can be omitted in binding expressions if there's no non-default instance in scope.

 ## Id Resolution

 As Fore offers repeating sections via `fx-repeat` or `data-ref` there will be the situation that